 With regard to the cuts, the fact that anyone still wants to be a teacher or a principal is a miracle in itself.
 With the news scandals in recent weeks, it has to make good teachers question everything they do, which is horrifically sad.
 As parents we need to be aware of our children’s surroundings.
 And we have to be focused on how the cuts affect those who want to be a teacher, and those who watch staff.
 Parents should engage in very active conversations asking how these types of incidents are prevented at their children’s schools.
 And be on campus.
 And most of all, support the great teachers we all know.

-Tagsaffiliated charter AP attendance calendar CEAC charter Council of Council Crescendo Deasy Donors Choose DWP early college education commission ELAC election ethics Facebook HGM interim Jamie Oliver Josephson LACES lunch program magnet Millikan open enrollment PCAC Performance Meter principal Roy Romer Sacramento San Fernando SAS school board school choice school lunch senior prank social media social promotion summer testing Twitter underpants gnomes valley middle schools Wasserman Foundation
+Tagsaffiliated charter AP attendance calendar CEAC charter Council of Council Crescendo Deasy Donors Choose DWP early college education commission ELAC ethics Facebook HGM interim Jamie Oliver Josephson LACES lunch program magnet Millikan open enrollment PCAC Performance Meter principal Roy Romer Sacramento San Fernando SAS SBM school board school choice school lunch senior prank social media social promotion summer testing Twitter underpants gnomes valley middle schools Wasserman Foundation